 Research

-For a complete list of publications and conference abstracts, please see ADS.
+For a complete list of publications and conference abstracts, please see ADS or ORCiD.Jellyfish Galaxies and the Multiphase Nature of Gas Around Galaxies

 Doctoral Thesis at the Max Planck Institute for Astronomy with Annalisa Pillepich

 In standard models of galaxy formation and evolution, there remains open-ended but highly connected questions: how does a galaxy sustain its star formation, given its limited gas mass (i.e., the fuel to form stars); how does a galaxy quench its star formation and remain quiescent for the rest of its life.
 These questions address the prevalence of two observationally dominant types of galaxies -- blue and star-forming, red and dead -- but how does one journey through the green valley between these two peaks?
 One such avenue involves the rich interplay of gas, stars, and dust between galaxies, their halos, and extragalactic space, coined the cosmic baryon cycle.
 Specifically, we study how smaller, satellite galaxies evolve as they enter the circumgalactic medium (CGM) of more massive hosts.
-Using the unparalleled resolution and sample size from the IllustrisTNG simulations, an observationally rare type of galaxy has emerged, and emerged often but only for short periods of time.
+Using the unparalleled resolution and sample size from the IllustrisTNG and TNG-Cluster simulations, an observationally rare type of galaxy has emerged, and emerged often but only for short periods of time.
 These objects hurtle through the ambient, hot CGM at supersonic speeds, creating bow shocks at their fronts and long tails of stripped cold gas in their wakes.
 These "jellyfish" galaxies could be a missing link between star-forming and quiescent galaxies, while also affecting their more massive host's ability to sustain or quench its own star formation.
-Hence the title of this thesis: Jellyfish Galaxies as Probes of the Cosmic Gas.
+My PhD thesis focused on how the environment affects satellite galaxies and, in turn, how satellites affect the host.

 For the TNG-Cluster first results paper, I focused on roughly 90,000 satellite member galaxies of the galaxy clusters.
-Specifically, I followed the evolution of these satellites from when their birth as central galaxies, through their infall, all the way until z=0 today.
+Specifically, I followed the evolution of these satellites from when their birth as central galaxies, through their infall, all the way until \(z=0\) today.
 I examined how both internal -- namely feedback from their supermassive black holes -- and external -- namely ram pressure -- processes affect both the interstellar and circumgalactic media (ISM/CGM) reservoirs.
 I found over 5,000 massive satellites that retain their own CGM, despite living in harsh cluster environments, and speculate that these CGM should have observational signatures in, for example, the soft X-ray.
-This work is currently under review, but already available on arXiv, and has been presented at A Journey Through Galactic Environments (Porto Ercole, Italy) and Building Galaxies from Scratch (Vienna, Austria) conferences.
+This work is published as Rohr et al. (2024), and has been presented at A Journey Through Galactic Environments (Porto Ercole, Italy) and Building Galaxies from Scratch (Vienna, Austria) conferences.

 Cosmological Jellyfish Project